 Homemade Brioche Hamburger Buns

 - 1 cup warm water

-In a glass measuring cup, combine the warm water, milk, sugar, and yeast.
+- In a glass measuring cup, combine the warm water, milk, 1 tablespoon of the sugar, and the yeast.
 Allow the yeast to proof (get all foamy and bubbly) for 5-10 minutes.
 Meanwhile, in a separate bowl, gently beat 1 egg and the yolk of the second egg, reserving the white of the second egg for brushing the tops of the buns before baking them.

 - In the bowl of a stand mixer, combine 1 cup of the flour, the remaining sugar, salt, butter, beaten eggs, and yeast mixture, mixing with the paddle attachment for 1-2 minutes until combined.

 - Switch to the dough hook and add the remaining flour, 1 cup at a time.
 Knead for 5-8 minutes, until a very sticky and wet dough forms.
 You may need to add additional flour (anywhere from ½ to ¾ cup) if the dough is so wet as to be unmanageable, but I recommend using as little as possible for the best texture.